 The following points can guide you in choosing a suitable sensor PCB manufacturer.

 You can follow the manufacturer’s instructions to install a sensor PCB.
-However, it would be best to prepare for cleaning and drilling holes.

 The most common problems with sensor circuit boards include design flaws, poor manufacturing, corrosion caused by environmental conditions, etc.